False Rumors About Feral Swine Enforcement - Setting the Record Straight

 The DNR has not arrested anybody in enforcing the order.
 The DNR will continue to work with property owners on a voluntary basis wherever possible.

 The DNR has killed no swine in enforcing the order.
 To date, the DNR has inspected only hunting ranches and breeding facilities that supply swine to hunting ranches.
 These animals are typically possessed and raised to be hunted.
-Property owners have had 15 months since the Invasive Species Order was first put in place to plan for complying with the order.
+Property owners had 15 months since the Invasive Species Order was first put in place to plan for complying with the order.
 The DNR sought throughout that period to work with property owners who had prohibited swine, and even found out-of-state buyers for some prohibited swine.
-Property owners who have killed prohibited swine did so by their own choice and as an alternative to selling their animals prior to the April 1 enforcement deadline.
+Property owners who have killed prohibited swine did so by their own choice and as an alternative to selling their animals prior to the enforcement deadline.